joelwetzel/Hubitat-AudioVideo/README.md

 Different people have tried and published different api integrations over time.
 Some of these have stopped working eventually, as Apple changes things in tvOS.
 But, I found a HomeBridge plugin that currently works at: https://github.com/HuJohner/homebridge-appletv.

 HuJohner's plugin can control power on AppleTV, as well as some other commands.
 I made my own fork at https://github.com/joelwetzel/homebridge-appletv, and added some state-caching logic, to improve reliability.
-(I've sent it as a PR to HuJohner.)
+(I've sent it as a PR to HuJohner, but until the PR is accepted, I published my own npm package.)

 HuJohner's code requires the HomeBridge system to have PyATV installed.
 This can be tricky, but we figured out the process here:  https://github.com/HuJohner/homebridge-appletv/issues/1